kartoza/docker-geoserver/README.md

 A simple docker container that runs Geoserver influenced by this docker
 recipe: https://github.com/eliotjordan/docker-geoserver/blob/master/Dockerfile

-**Note:** We recommend using ``apt-cacher-ng`` to speed up package fetching - you should configure the host for it in the provided 71-apt-cacher-ng file.

 ## Getting the image

 There are various ways to get the image onto your system: